The Perfect Gluten-Free Sourdough Bread Recipe for Beginners

 My journey with baking sourdough bread goes back to my childhood.
 I grew up in the countryside of Germany and real sourdough bread, made from only water, grains, and salt was the everyday bread we ate.

 After my move to the US in my early twenties, I started baking regular sourdough bread made of wheat and rye at home as I missed real, good bread.
-Back then it was challenging to find stores or bakeries that carried good sourdough bread.
+Back then, finding stores or bakeries that carried good sourdough bread was challenging.

 Everything changed when I was no longer able to tolerate gluten.

-Disappointed with the gluten-free bread that was available, I stopped eating bread for years.
-But I really, really missed bread.
+Disappointed with the available gluten-free bread, I stopped eating bread for years.
+But I really, REALLY missed bread!

 Let’s be honest… We all need and want delicious gluten-free bread that is as close to wheat bread as possible.
 We all need bread that is healthy and good for our gut.
 Gluten-free sourdough bread gives us all of this and more.